PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Bjorn's brother
 - Usurped Bjorn's position as the Chieftian of the Stormpeak Clan
 - Killed Draven and took his fractured dragonshard fragment and white flameblade, further increasing his power and dark influence on the surrounding land.
+- Can only be cleansed of the dark corruption on his soul via use of the [[Legacy Stone]] after Geralt has learned how to use it.

 #### Factions
 ##### House Cannith